dtillery/kkjukebox/README.md

 If you need to update, just use pipx's `reinstall` command.

+Finally, add configuration environment variables (if desired) to your startup scripts.

 ## Music Files
 You must provide your own music files for use by the app.
 The directory containing the music files must be laid out as follows: